biirrr/isef/README.md

 # IIR Study Exchange Format (ISEF)

 The ISEF is a data-exchange format design to support exchanging parts of or complete IIR (Interactive Information Retrieval) studies.
+Full details can be found at [https://biirrr.github.io/isef](https://biirrr.github.io/isef).